-Keto Kebab is any Kebab where bread and sugar are not added to the mixture!
-However, this year, we got insider info from a person servicing Greek souvlaki stores and street food vendors that shocked us.
-They are adding 1 kilo of sugar plus bread crumbs to the mixture!
-What!
-This was a shock that made us quit buying kebab out and stick to the homemade version!
+Keto Kebab is any kebab where bread and sugar are not added to the mixture, But are you safe with the street food vendors?
+This year, we got insider info from a person servicing Greek souvlaki stores and street food vendors that shocked us.
+They are adding 1 kilo of sugar plus bread crumbs to the meat mixture!
+Wait, what?
+This was a shock that made us quit buying kebabs from out and stick to the homemade version!
 If you are a Ketonian, you would do the same!
 That amount of sugar is just not worth the pleasure!

 Keto Kebab should lean on the spicier side

 Well, we already have a recipe for Kebab, but this one became a star on Twitter.
 I was asked to publish the recipe as soon as possible, and when people ask nicely, I just get a good wind to my wings!
 This spice mixture is as old as I can remember!
 My father was a master of grilling (like all men are) but in particular, he knew to mix up a spicy Šiš-Ćevap.
 (Sis Kebab).